 Top 3 Most Affected Body Parts

-Psoriasis develops because people with psoriasis have an overactive immune system, leading to chronic inflammation.
-This inflammation triggers the production of new skin cells more quickly than older skin cells can die off and be shed from the skin naturally.
 The new skin cells push the older cells up to the surface of the skin, where they build up in the form of skin lesions.
 The most common type of these skin lesions in people with psoriasis are called plaques.

 Plaque psoriasis can develop anywhere on a person’s body, but may often form on the scalp, elbows, knees, lower back, hands, feet, nails, genitals, and skin folds.
-A person with psoriasis may have plaques just in one area of the body, or they may develop in multiple locations.

 In our recent Psoriasis In America survey, we asked people what areas of their body were affected by psoriasis at the time they were diagnosed.
 The most frequently affected parts of the body, that were affected in over 50% of those who responded to the survey were: